Home » San Diego » Tips for visiting San Diego Zoo with kids

 Animal Shows

-When you enter the zoo, find out the show timings and mark the ones you want to attend.
+When you enter the zoo, find the show timings and mark the ones you want to attend.

 The San Diego Zoo has a couple of top-rated shows suitable for visitors of all age groups.